martinra/facileLLM.nvim/README.md

 conversation that is made available through the `conversations` or `conversations_csv` fields during the setup.

-The field `registers` is a list of registers together with a postprocessing function or a string referring to one of the provided implementations.
+The field `registers` is a list of registers that will be populated together with an optional postprocessing function.
+If several names are given and the postprocessing function returns a list of strings, registers are set to the corresponding string in given order.

 A session is started automatically if the field `autostart` is set to true.